 uBreakiFix is on the SBA Franchise Directory.
 The Asurion ownership creates a B2B revenue layer — lenders view this positively because warranty-routed repairs represent predictable volume beyond walk-in traffic.
 Key underwriting factors:

 ClearValue Lending works with technology service and specialty retail franchise operators on SBA and equipment financing structures.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources